prachicodes/NLP-Spam-Classifier/README.md

 # Spam-Classfier
-To classify the SMS tagged messages as SPAM or HAM using NLP Techniques
+To classify the SMS tagged messages as SPAM(unsolicited bulk messages) or HAM(emails that are not SPAM) using NLP Techniques

 Modeled using three approaches:
 1. Spam Classifier using Stemming and Bag of words Model